 Work on the basilica begun in 1228 by building it into the side of a hill.
 It has an unusual construction as it consists of a high-vaulted Upper Church.
-Directly below there is a Lower Church with a lower vault and below we find the crypt where Saint Francis himself is buried.
+Directly below there is a Lower Church with a lower vault.
+At the bottom we find the crypt where Saint Francis himself is buried.
 All sections are richly decorated with frescoes by a number of medieval painters – with exceptional high quality.
 It might be viewed as quite odd, that this artistic and architectural extravaganza bears the name of a man who founded an order based on poverty, simplicity and charity.

 I made it here in 2017 on a road trip in the region.
 We parked at the far end of the city and walked through it until we ended up at the Basilica.
 We did not visit the other four Franciscan sites.